seenons/seenons-be-assignment/README.md

 Hello there!

-At Seenons, we aim to build a platform for the circular economy.
-This encompasses collection, transportation and re-selling of different waste streams, and circular products created from them.
+At Seenons, we are building a platform to support a circular economy.
+This encompasses collection, transportation and re-purposing of different waste streams.
 A strong technical backbone, design and usability are key to the success of the platform!

 ## The assignment